Thank you for your interest in applying to the Global Scholars Program.

 - Enthusiasm for intercultural exchange.
 Prior intercultural or international experience is not a prerequisite.

-- Commitment to at least 1 semester of participation.
-Students may apply for Fall-only or Winter-only if needed (e.g. transfer, exchange, study abroad students).
+- Commitment to at least 1 academic year of participation.
+Students may apply for Fall-only or Winter-only in certain cases (e.g. transferring to U-M in Winter, exchange students on campus for one semester only, Students studying abroad).

 - Applicants must also apply separately to University Housing for a room.
 Please visit the Housing website for more information.
 Click here for information on current Housing Rates.